ALASdoo/alasdoo_com_v2/content/english/services.md

       anim:
         avif: 'images/QA_anim.avif'
         mp4: 'images/QA_anim.mp4'
+        staticImg: 'images/QA.svg'
         alt: "Woman doing manual testing on tablet while laptop with robot hand with magnifying glass is doing automation testing, finding a bug in the code."
       content: 'Worldwide software development teams recognize our brand, WeDoQA, as a reputable international supplier of QA services.
 Our experience with a variety of technologies guarantees that you have access to the finest options for any type of project.